 I’ve got my eye on Hyatt for my next trip to the American Southwest.
 Accommodation is scarce in southern Utah, often not enough to meet demand during tourist season.

-While the value on paper isn’t quite as overwhelming, it’s always worth checking the prices on your travel dates.
+It’s always worth checking the prices on your travel dates.
 As long as the value of your redemption is above the acquisition cost of the points, you’ll come out ahead on any booking.

 The only reason I wouldn’t do this is if I were saving my World of Hyatt points for an even more valuable redemption.
 There aren’t many ways to earn Hyatt points, so you might want to keep them for exclusive opportunities and pay cash elsewhere.